dharmab/skyeye/docs/QUICKSTART-HETZNER.md

 # Quickstart on Hetzner Cloud

-This guide is a step-by-step on how to run SkyEye on [Hetzner Cloud](https://www.hetzner.com/clouod).
+This guide is a step-by-step on how to run SkyEye on [Hetzner Cloud](https://www.hetzner.com/cloud) using local speech recogntion.

 It is assumed that you have set up an account and a billing method.

+## Getting Help

+See [the admin guide](ADMIN.md#getting-help) for how to get help if you have a problem.

 ## Create a Firewall